 Late Dallas newspaper columnist Frank X. Tolbert stumbled across Ding

 the town did not have its own bell.
 What was a Ding Dong without a

 bell?
-With Tolbert's urging, the town received a bell
+With Tolbert's urging, the town received a bell from the Santa

-unofficial mayor of Ding Dong, Charlie Hold, by two Santa Fe vice presidents.
+mayor of Ding Dong, Charlie Hold, by two Santa Fe vice presidents.

 Hold took over the store from the Bells in 1950.
 Hold told Tolbert,

 "That big red-mouthed bell you got our town has been kindly of a mixed

 blessing.
 A lot of smart jacks stop off here and rings that bell at